TonPlaygramBot/TonPlaygramWebApp/README.md

 variable is set, you may instead supply `Authorization: Bearer <token>` to bypass Telegram checks.
 This is useful for server‑side actions such as awarding the developer share after a game ends.

+### Claiming TPC on-chain

+Withdrawals and `/claim-external` trigger a signed message to `CLAIM_CONTRACT_ADDRESS` using the mnemonic in `CLAIM_WALLET_MNEMONIC`.
+The contract mints the claimed amount directly to the provided address.
+If the call succeeds the transaction status becomes `delivered`; on failure it stays `pending` so it can be retried.

 ### Common issues